NativeScript/docs-v7/runtimes/android/advanced-topics/memory-management.md

 * Avoid allocating many large objects at once
 * Avoid allocating objects in loops

-Be causios when you write closures as it often hard to observe object retentions along all the reference chain.
+Be cautious when you write closures as it often hard to observe object retentions along all the reference chain.